elixir-sqlite/sqlite_ecto2/README.md

 If this project is ultimately successful, we'll revise the documentation accordingly.
 For now, consider it inaccurate.
 Such is life on the bleeding edge.

-## CALL FOR HELP

-The test runs for sqlite_ecto2 are failing 20-30% of the time.
-I believe this is due to https://github.com/mmzeeman/esqlite/issues/33.
-If you understand NIFs and can propose a fix, that would be deeply appreciated.
-Thank you!

 ---

 Read [the tutorial](https://github.com/jazzyb/sqlite_ecto/wiki/Basic-Sqlite.Ecto-Tutorial)